What are Negative Keywords and Why Do They Matter?

 A negative keyword is a word or phrase that allows you to filter who sees your ads.
 In other words, these are the keywords that, when found by a search engine, signal that this user should not get your ad.

-By excluding search terms from your campaigns you can focus on only the keywords that matter to your customers.
+By excluding search terms from your campaigns, you can focus on only the keywords that matter to your customers.
 These negative keywords/phrases eliminate your site from the results when someone who you determine is not your target audience searches using that word or phrase.

 In the end, by employing negative keywords, your campaign performance benefits in three ways:

-• Improved conversion rate: the percentage of users who clicked on your ad and continued on to convert.
+• Improved conversion rate: the percentage of users who clicked on your ad and continued to convert.

 • Improved quality score; a Google quality rating that affects the amount you pay for ads.

-So these are benefits you want, but where to start in adding negative keywords to your campaign strategy?
+So these are benefits you want, but where to start adding negative keywords to your campaign strategy?

 How do I find my negative keywords?

-1. Keyword Research
+Keyword Research

-2. Search Terms Report
+Search Terms Report

 Find the keywords with the best conversion and clickthrough rates.
 As you find terms that aren't performing well, consider adding them to the negative keyword list.

-3. Competitive Research
+Competitive Research

 Google your keywords.
 The most relevant results are in the first few pages of the search results.
 Skim for keywords that aren't relevant to the audience you seek and add them to your negative keyword list.
 There are numerous software tools available to find suggested keywords.
-Use their suggestions to find more keywords that don't match your business and add them to your negative keyword list as well.
+Use their suggestions to find more keywords that don't match your business and add them to your negative keyword list.

 Be on the lookout for common misspellings of your negative keywords.
 Add these to your list as well.

-4. Website Analytics
+Website Analytics

 You can also use negative keywords to trigger your ads for specific campaigns.
 Instead of precluding your ads from appearing in search results, this use triggers the results so only searchers using a particular negative keyword or words receive your ads.
 Instead of telling Google (or other search engines) to eliminate these searchers, it is used to target them as ad recipients.